danielclark12/Projects/HashTableJava/README.txt

 of all the ASCII characters in the string and used the formula sum % tableLength to come up with an index.
 A linked list data structure was also used to create chains that would deal with any collisions that may occur.

+Due to time restraints when the project was assigned, only a linked list implementation was required.